sw360/capycli/Readme_Workflow.md

 ## General Idea

-The general idea of the clearing support worflow looks like this:
+The general idea of the clearing support workflow looks like this:

 ![workflow](images/workflow.svg)